Dog Boarding Checklist

 Food (with feeding instructions)

 – Be sure to pack enough food to last your pet’s stay.
 Then pack a little bit more, just in case!
 You never know if your plane will be delayed and your dog will have to stay a couple of extra nights.
 A dog’s stomach can get very upset if their food is suddenly switched.
 Avoid that by packing their regular food from home.
 Also, be sure to give very clear feeding instructions with the food.
 How many times a day do you feed your dog?
 Do you measure their food or just fill the dish?
 Do they get a mixture of wet and dry food?
-The more information you give, the easier it will be for the kennel to keep your dog’s regular food routine.
+The more information you give, the easier it will be for the kennel or pet resort to keep your dog’s regular food routine.

 – Boarding can be stressful for some dogs.
 To help reduce stress for your dog, bring them something from home.
 Their dog bed, blanket, favourite toys, or even a piece of clothing that smells like you.
 Even if your kennel can provide beds and blankets, having something that smells like home can make boarding much easier on your dog.
 However, please keep in mind, these items may not be returned to you in the same state you brought them.
 Dogs are much more likely to chew and destroy things if they feel stressed.